Introduction to StarWind Virtual SAN for vSphere

 1. Open a web browser and enter the IP address of the VM, which it had received via DHCP (or had it assigned manually), and log in to StarWind Virtual SAN for vSphere using the following default credentials:

-2. After the successful login, on the left sidebar, click Accounts.
+NOTE: Make sure to tick Reuse my password for privileged tasks check box.2.
+After the successful login, on the left sidebar, click Accounts.

 3. Select a user and click Set Password.